SukkoPera/WheelOfJoy/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/WheelOfJoy/master/img/render-top.png)

-It also works on the VIC20, Commodore 64, Commodore 128 and even on the Commodore PETs and the CBM-II.
+It also works on the VIC20, Commodore 64, Commodore 128 and even on the Commodore PETs and the CBM-II and can easily be used on any platforms that provides in 8-bit bidirectional port (or 5 input pins and 3 output pins).

 ## Summary
 The original intent was to figure out how [Solder's 3-joystick Adapter](https://plus4world.powweb.com/hardware/3fach_Joystickadapter_Synergy) worked.
 It was pretty easy once I realized that the User Port has an output latch, but that also meant that even these 3 extra ports would suffer from the "bouncing ground" effect which prevents using powered controllers.